Abstract of Microsoft Excel.

 Manage money easily with budget templates

 Start by customizing a personal budget template in Excel online.
 Save time with pre-built financial formulas that automatically calculate total income and expenses.
-Choose from a variety of templates for different specific needs, including family expenses and college budgets.
+Choose from a variety of templates for different specific needs, including family household budgeting expenses and college budgets.

 Abstract of a budget calculator template in Excel.